msberends/clean/README.md

   #> [1] "Positive"
   ```

+  Invalid regular expression used in any of the above functions will never fail to run, but instead throw a warning and will interpret the expression as a fixed value.

 ### Checking

 Use `freq()` to create comprehensive frequency tables to check your data.
 The function supports a lot of different classes (types of data) and is even extendible by other packages.